 We have the highest prison population of any country in the world.
 Over 2.2 million men, women and juveniles are incarcerated today, with nearly 5 million on either probation or parole.
 Each year, more than 600,000 inmates are released into the general public.
 Approximately 70% of all inmates released will reoffend within 5 years of being released.

 When released, inmates move into our cities and our neighborhoods.
 Unfortunately, many struggle finding housing and jobs.
-Due to a lack of funding, in-prison programs have been cut or are rendered ineffective, as a result, many inmates lack basic life skills and often struggle living a normal life.
+Due to a lack of funding, in-prison programs have been cut or are rendered ineffective, as a result, many inmates lack basic life skills and often struggle finding normalcy.

 Source: US Department of Justice and the National Justice Institute